tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Epic Feat

 You have mastered the switch from innocent to scary.
-Once per day, you can create a fear aura like a monster of your level, for a number of rounds equal to your Charisma modifier.
+Once per full recovery, you can create a fear aura like a monster of your level, for a number of rounds equal to your Charisma modifier.

 ---